SmartBear/testengine-cli/README.md

 just like if it was an exported project from ReadyAPI.
 When sending encrypted projects to TestEngine (specifying projectPassword) the command line interface will do its best to find files the project is depending on.
-However, if the entire project is encrypted it will not succeed and the best alternative is to create a zip file with the dependencies and the project and send it to TestEngine.
+However, if the entire project is encrypted it will not succeed and the best alternative, if the project depends on external files, is to create a zip file with the dependencies and the project and send it to TestEngine.

 **options** is a set of options which can be specified to tell TestEngine what to run in the project, the following table includes the currently implemented options.